Focusing on the Family: Pteroinae – Lionfish

 The most mobile of the order, often seen hovering above the substrate, coral blocks and submerged debris.

-They are quite stunning due to their long dorsal fins and elaborate pectoral fins pictured left.
-As a result they are sought after creatures for the aquarium trade.
+They are quite stunning due to their long dorsal fins and elaborate pectoral fins pictured in the first image on the left.
+As a result, they are sought after creatures for the aquarium trade.

 This elaborate striped coloration is a warning sign to predators that they are poisonous, its also thought that the lines confuse those that might wish to eat them by breaking up the body form.

-Some species have “false eye” spots (image right), meant to confuse predators as to the where abouts of the creatures true eyes as this is usually the focus of an attack.
+Some species have “false eye” spots (second image on the left), meant to confuse predators as to the whereabouts of the creatures’ true eyes as this is usually the focus of an attack.